vmware-archive/halite/README.rst

 ``genindex.py``
 ---------------

-The ``halide/genindex.py`` script is used to generate an HTML file that will bootstrap the app containing configurable paths to all required static JS/CSS assets.
+The ``halite/genindex.py`` script is used to generate an HTML file that will bootstrap the app containing configurable paths to all required static JS/CSS assets.
 See the output of ``genindex.py --help`` for available options.

-.. note:: Updating your halide clone
+.. note:: Updating your halite clone

     ``genindex.py`` should be run and the ``index.html`` file regnerated any time any static assets are added or removed.